cwyse/wysechoice-wiki/upd_02_23/udm/boot.md

 root@UDM:~#
 ```
 Now that the package has been successfully installed, it can be used to start additional services by adding a startup script to the /data/on_boot.d directory.

+# Update

+To facilitate updating to a new version of the software, create a /data/scripts/update directory.